What's an Ethereum wallet?

-Your wallet is only a tool for managing your Ethereum account.
+Your wallet is a tool for interacting with your Ethereum account.
 That means you can swap wallet providers at any time.
 Many wallets also let you manage several Ethereum accounts from one application.

 Your wallet shows your balances, transaction history and gives you a way to send/receive funds.
 Some wallets may offer more.

 Your wallet is your window into your Ethereum account – your balance, transaction history and more.
 But you can swap wallet providers at any time.

 Your wallet lets you connect to applications using your Ethereum account.
-It's like a login you can use across many dapps.
+It's like a login you can use across many apps.

 It's worth understanding the differences between some key terms.

-An Ethereum account has an Ethereum address, like an inbox has an email address.
+An Ethereum account has an address, like an inbox has an email address.
 This is used to identify your digital assets.

-A wallet is a product that lets you manage your Ethereum account.
+A wallet is a tool that lets you interact with your account, using your keys.
 It allows you to view your account balance, send transactions, and more.

 Most wallet products will let you generate an Ethereum account.
 So you don't need one before you download a wallet.

 Physical hardware wallets are devices that let you keep your crypto offline – very secure

 Mobile applications that make your funds accessible from anywhere

 Browser wallets are web applications that let you interact with your account directly in the browser

 Desktop applications if you prefer to manage your funds via macOS, Windows or Linux